-- (a) Yards.
+(a) Yards.
 See Definitions Section 11.
 Each yard measurement is made perpendicular to the property line and begins at the property line.
-Measurements are made to the nearest portion of the building, excluding open porches less than 8ft. deep and bay windows less than 3 ft. deep. - (b) Frontage.
+Measurements are made to the nearest portion of the building, excluding open porches less than 8ft. deep and bay windows less than 3 ft. deep.

+- (b) Frontage.
 The side of a lot that faces a street or public way as defined in Section 11.
 For lots bounded by more than one street, all frontages shall conform to the dimensional standards applicable to Front. - (c) Lot Size.
 The area of a lot measured as the land within the parcel lines. - (d) Open Space.
 Land within a lot not covered by any structures or area dedicated to vehicular use including parking spaces and drive aisles. - (e) Parking Setbacks.
 All parking spaces must be located behind the parking setback lines or as otherwise indicated.
 Each setback measurement is made perpendicular to the property line and begins at the property line. - (f) Number of Buildings.
-Multiple buildings are permitted on each lot, subject to the dimensional requirements listed in Section 9.7.3.
-Where there are more than one building, FAR limitations shall apply to all buildings cumulatively, and Maximum Building Footprints limitations shall be applied on a per building basis.
+Multiple buildings are permitted on each lot, subject to the dimensional requirements listed in Section 9.8.3.
+Where there are more than one building, FAR limitations shall apply to all buildings cumulatively, and Maximum Building Footprints limitations shall be applied on a per building basis. - (g) Street Facing Entry Feature.
+Building entry that is directly accessible and visible from a Street.
+Entry doors are not required to face the street so long as they are accessed through a porch, patio, plaza, canopy or other element facilitating direct visual and physical access from the Street.